af1919/af1919.github.io/README.md

 ## Skills and Certifications

-- Python: PCEP Recognized Python Programmer
+- Python: PCEP level Python Programmer from the Python Institute
 - SQL: Proficient in SQL, including database querying and manipulation

 ## Professional Experience